Skip to main content

 Adapting to Meet Today's Health Care Challenges

-As two of UVM Health’s seven health care organizations, Alice Hyde Medical Center and CVPH are responding to these challenges head-on.
+As part of UVM Health, Alice Hyde Medical Center and CVPH are responding to these challenges head-on.
 We are finding new ways to care for our community while supporting the skilled professionals who deliver that care.
-Through careful planning, operational improvements and thoughtful financial stewardship, we are improving efficiency, adopting new practices and making difficult decisions to ensure our hospitals continue to serve the North Country effectively and sustainably.
+Through careful planning, operational improvements and thoughtful financial stewardship, we are improving efficiency, adopting new practices and making difficult decisions to ensure our hospitals continue to serve the North Country today and for generations to come.

 Alice Hyde at a Glance